wangyu09/exkaldi/docs/contents/NN.md

 ------------------------
 >## exkaldi.tuple_data
-(archieves, frameLevel=False)
+(archives, frameLevel=False)

-Tuple exkadli archieves in "utterance" level or "frame" level.
+Tuple exkadli archives in "utterance" level or "frame" level.
 Typically, tuple feature and alignment.
 This is used to generate dataset for training NN model with DL framework.

 **Args:**
-_archieves_: exkaldi feature or alignment objects.
+_archives_: exkaldi feature or alignment objects.
 _framelevel_: If True, tuple data in frame level.
 Or in utterance level.

 **Return:**